top of page

 GROWING & COOKING TIPS

 All winter squashes and pumpkins are harvested in autumn and can be stored for a few months.
 Rich in vitamin A, they are a perfect economic fruit (botanically speaking, but are prepared most of the time as vegetables) that you can have for many winter meals.
-If you’ve got some extra sugar pumpkin (or any small rounded winter squash), empty and roast them to fill up with some cooked risotto, soup, stews or pastas.
-It will add extra pumpkin flesh and makes a stunning autumn presentation inspired by the native American pumpkin bowls.
+If you’ve got some extra sugar pumpkin (or any small rounded winter squash), empty and roast them to fill up with some cooked risotto, soup, stews or pasta.
+It will add extra pumpkin flesh and make a stunning autumn presentation inspired by the Native American pumpkin bowls.

 Check out some of my pumpkin recipes and inspirations: